 You can buy the books here:

-Genki is another of the great favourites and most used Japanese language textbook for beginners along with the Minna no Nihongo.
-It’s used especially in universities, since it was designed for Japanese courses at universities so the book follows the adventures of an exchange university student.
+Genki is another of the great favorites and most used Japanese language textbook for beginners along with the Minna no Nihongo.
+It’s used especially in universities since it was designed for Japanese courses at universities so the book follows the adventures of an exchange university student.
 This means that most of the vocabulary and situations explained in the book are focused on exchange students, and therefore the book is perhaps not so useful if your situation is different.

 Although it has similarities with Minna no Nihongo, since in Minna you follow the life of the main character who is a regular worker in Japan, Genki is simpler and easier to follow.
 The lessons are not so focused on the JLPT but on everyday situations in daily life.
-In each lesson they first teach you dialogues and situations that can happen in your day to day, and then they explain in more detail the grammar and vocabulary that has been used in that dialogue.
+In each lesson, they first teach you dialogues and situations that can happen in your day to day, and then they explain in more detail the Japanese grammar and vocabulary that have been used in that dialogue.

 But the main difference between Minna no Nihongo and Genki is that Genki is explained in English, which many people find more comfortable and easy.